 This is a three-week summer course led by UI faculty every other summer.
 The first week of class is held at the UI in late May, and students travel to Edinburgh and London for the remaining two weeks.
 Credit earned through this program will transfer to course SOC:4900 "Special Topics in Sociology" and can be used as follows: as elective credit for any major, to fulfill credit requirements for the Criminology Track in the sociology major, or to fulfill credit requirements for the sociology major in general.
 This course provides 3 s.h. of University of Iowa resident credit.

 At Edinburgh, sociology is studied as a part of the School of Social and Political Studies.
 The Department was started in 1964, and its faculty and students conduct research in the areas of national identity, identity, economics, sociological theory, South Asia, and technology.

 University of Wales - Swansea

-The Department of Sociology and Anthropology at Swansea offers many classes that might be of interest to Sociology majors, including:
+The Department of Public Health, Policy, and Social Sciences at Swansea offers many classes that might be of interest to sociology majors, including:

 - Classical Social Theory